 For people with full-blown OCD, co-occurring substance usually has the following role: The person begins using drugs or alcohol as a means of self-medicating the OCD symptoms.
 Thus, you can conclude that having OCD is a risk factor for drug or alcohol addiction.

 Do you have a family member or close friend with compulsive tendencies (such as gambling, shopping or eating) and who has taken an affection to drinking or a specific drug?
 Seek help on this individual’s behalf soon.
 Their quality of life can quickly deteriorate.

 You may need to start with an intervention to get them to go into treatment.
 Compulsive people are usually not aware that their behaviors are unhealthy or abnormal; and even if they are, their compulsions usually override their willpower to stop.
 An intervention can help break through their current tailspin.

 It’s also important that they enter a dual diagnosis treatment program, one that can address their mental health symptoms.
-Reflections Recovery Center in Prescott, AZ can help your son, husband, brother, male cousin, etc. learn to manage his compulsive inclinations in healthy ways as he recovers from alcohol or drug abuse.
+Reflections Recovery Center in Prescott, AZ can help your loved one learn to manage their compulsive inclinations in healthy ways as they recover from alcohol or drug abuse.